linode/docs/docs/guides/websites/cms/cpanel/install-configure-cpanel-akamai/index.md

 ## What are cPanel and WHM?

 cPanel is currently maintained by the private company cPanel, L.L.C..
 It simplifies the process of hosting and deploying websites.
 Web service providers use cPanel to administer web sites for their customers.
-But companies and individuals also use it to oversee their own sites, especially when many sites reside on the same server. cPanel is a commercial application and is not available in a free or open-source version.
+Companies and individuals also use it to oversee their own sites, especially when many sites reside on the same server. cPanel is a commercial application and is not available in a free or open source version.
 Users require a cPanel license to use the software. [cPanel Licenses](https://store.cpanel.net/) are available in several tiers, with a [15-day free trial](https://cpanel.net/products/trial/) available.

 cPanel includes a powerful web-based GUI containing tools for common web administration tasks.
 Users can add accounts, create sites, set up email, and upload files.
 Access to cPanel is also available through the command line or the cPanel API.
 The cPanel API allows administrators to integrate automated processes into their workflow.
 Several third-party add-ons are available for added functionality.